Welcome to All Roads Lead to Roam!

 I lived in Brisbane as an au pair for five months, traveled around Tasmania, to Indonesia, around New Zealand, on the East Coast, up the West Coast, into the Northern Territory, lived in Airlie Beach for two months, then spent my last week on Magnetic Island getting my Open Water Diver certification (insert PADI promotion here).
 It was a jam-packed and awesome year.

-Now I’m almost four years post-grad and I still don’t have a ‘real’ job.
+Now I’m five years post-grad and I still don’t have a ‘real’ job.
 I’m figuring out what I want to do with my career as I travel.
-But I do know that I want to work in marine conservation.
+But I do know that I want to work for the environment in some capacity.